krstnnlee/dataethics4all_criminaljustice_team1/README.md

 - It will lead to a deeper analysis of what is “effective” policy:

-    -Eg. If mandatory bias training is required, but the data shows that bias is still present, why?
+    - Eg. If mandatory bias training is required, but the data shows that bias is still present, why?
 Bias training inadequate?

-    -Eg. if your policies are similar within different countries, but the effects are different: why?
+    - Eg. if your policies are similar within different countries, but the effects are different: why?
 Where else is bias creeping in?

 - Can eventually build out to a ML model that can use predictive analysis to can mitigate future instances of biases in a given criminal justice system.